GreenAlgorithms/GreenAlgorithms.github.io/index.md

 - image_path: /assets/images/placeholder_16x9.jpg
   alt: "Placeholder."
   title: "Including sustainability in computational training."
-  excerpt: "How can we include sustainability in training, from undergraduates to post-docs."
+  excerpt: "How can we include sustainability in training sessions, from undergraduates to post-docs."
-  url: /training/
+  url: /resources/
   btn_label: "Learn more"
   btn_class: "btn--primary"